 - Indemnity is conditional upon the practitioner complying with all the requirements set out in the policy as well as any additional requirements from the legal advisor.

-- If an actual claim has been made against your firm (either by letter of demand, summons or application), the legal advisor may request the claimant’s attorney to hold over further proceedings to allow the AIIF to investigate the claim.
+- If an actual claim has been made against your practice (either by letter of demand, summons or application), the legal advisor may request the claimant’s attorney to hold over further proceedings to allow the LPIIF to investigate the claim.
 You may also be requested to file a notice of intention to defend or notice of intention to oppose.

 - If the claimant’s attorney is not willing to hold over further proceedings, the legal advisor may request you to assist him or her with the filing of further notices and/ pleadings to provide them with more time to investigate the claim.

-- You are obliged to co-operate with the AIIF at all times.
+- You are obliged to co-operate with the LPIIF at all times.
 A failure to co-operate or provide assistance may lead to the withdrawal of indemnity.

-- After a thorough investigation by the claims team, the AIIF may, after consultation with you, either settle the claim with the claimant or defend the action on your behalf.
+- After a thorough investigation by the claims team, the LPIIF may, after consultation with you, either settle the claim with the claimant or defend the action on your behalf.